wp-plugins/image-regenerate-select-crop/readme.txt

 Leave "nothing selected" to keep the original image as what you upload.

 == Clean Up All ==
 This option allows you to clean up all the image sizes you already have in the application but you don't use these at all.
-Please be carefull, once you click to remove the selected image size, the action is irreversible, the images generated will be deleted from your folders and database records.
+Please be careful, once you click to remove the selected image size, the action is irreversible, the images generated will be deleted from your folders and database records.

 == Regenerate All ==
 This option allows you to regenerate all the image for the selected image size Please be careful, once you click to regenerate the selected image size, the action is irreversible, the images already generated will be overwritten.